CVE ROLL · Q2 2026

 McKinsey "Lilli" agent exposureEnterprise knowledge system

-A researcher gained access to Lilli in under two hours.
+CodeWall's offensive AI agent exploited 22 unauthenticated API endpoints via SQL injection to gain full read-write database access in under two hours.
 46.5 million plaintext chat messages covering strategy, M&A, and client engagements.
 Plus 728,000 confidential files, 57,000 user accounts, and 95 writable system prompts controlling Lilli firm-wide.
+The root cause was classic web app security failure (exposed APIs, injectable parameters), accelerated by an AI offensive tool.

 INCIDENTMAR 2026